vvuksan/fastly-drupal/README.txt

 2. Fastly will appear in your Configuration > Web services menu section.

-3. Enter your Fastly API key in the settings form and then select your service.
+3. Enter your Fastly API token in the settings form and then select your service.

+4. *IMPORTANT* Make sure you click Upload Fastly VCL snippets.
+Although this step is not required it improves caching and enables features such as serve stale on errors etc.

 If you find a problem, incorrect comment, obsolete or improper code or such, please search for an issue about it at http://drupal.org/project/fastly/issues